 Split Interval Sessions

-and we were to hope that they could replicate a race pace in each one this might be a bit too hard.
-The athlete may achieve it on the first run, but then find that the others were way off the pace.
+and we were to hope that they could replicate a race pace in each one, then this might be a bit too hard.
+The athlete may achieve it on the first run, but then find that the others were well off the pace.

 then this should allow race pace to be achieved and maintained for the whole session.
 Also, the culmination of each set (the end of the second run) would generally feel as hard as if the whole set had been done in one run.

-or even a Marathon Runner or other long distance athlete wanting to practice 5k pace could do
+or even a Marathon Runner or other long distance athlete wanting to practice 5k pace could decide on:

 All these sessions would allow the individual to run at about the race pace we are looking at.

 However, as always, it is probably best not to dive straight into one of these sessions as they are pretty intense.
 We'd advise you build a graduated program to build up to running these session, probably 1-2 months prior to your competitive season.
 For help with this we can help with our Online Coaching to make sure you build up in a structured way.